 (This is a 4 page Summary; For detail see The Alternative, Sustainable Society.)

 Industrial-affluent-consumer society is grossly unjust and unsustainable.
 Resource use and environmental impact must be greatly reduced.
 We cannot solve problems such as the environment, the deprivation of the Third World or resource depletion without scrapping consumer society and the present economy.
-(See The Limits to Growth Analysis.)
-In other words, a satisfactory world order cannot be achieved without radical change in lifestyles, systems and values.
+(LIMITS.htm) In other words, a satisfactory world order cannot be achieved without radical change in lifestyles, systems and values.

 There are five key characteristics that a sustainable society must have:

 It must be a far less affluent way of life.
 We must aim at producing and

 consuming only as much as we need for comfortable and convenient living standards.
 We must live very cheaply, recycle, design things to last and to be repaired.
 We must phase out many unnecessary products, such as sports cars.
 In general our houses, wardrobes, appliances, furniture etc. must be far less expensive and elaborate.

 But there is no need to cut back on production of anything we need for a very comfortable and convenient high quality of life.
 It is a matter of being satisfied with what is sufficient, e.g., a sufficiently comfortable house.

 We must develop as much self-sufficiency as we reasonably can at the national level (meaning much less trade), at the household level, and especially at the neighbourhood and town level.
 We need to convert our presently barren suburbs into thriving local economies which produce most of the goods and services they need from local resources of land, labour, skill and capital.